 2. Peeling Exterior Paint or Damaged Siding

-Exterior paint is designed to withstand some degree of moisture, but not a steady stream of it down the side from leaking gutters.
+Exterior paint is designed to withstand some degree of moisture, but not a steady stream of it down the side from leaking Seamless gutters Raleigh NC.
 Over time, paint can start to peel from this extra flow of water.
 If you have siding, water that’s not being directed away from your home may work its way into weak spots within your siding.
-The added moisture from water can also contributes to the development of mold.
+The added moisture from water can also contribute to the development of mold.

 3. Stains On Your Eaves or Fascia Boards